oracle/weblogic-kubernetes-operator/documentation/site/content/base-images/custom-images.md

 title: "Create custom images"
 date: 2019-02-23T16:45:55-05:00
 weight: 2
-description: "Create custom WebLogic images using the WebLogic Image Tool (WIT)."
+description: "Create custom WebLogic images using the WebLogic Image Tool (WIT) with specified patches and/or JDK version."
 ---

 {{< table_of_contents >}}